AtomicSponge/wtengine/src/wte/_docs/ecs.md

 }
 ```

-The __entity_manager__ has members for reading or setting all components of a type, see it's documentation for more information.
+The __entity_manager__ has members for reading or setting all components of a type, see its documentation for more information.